-- Check the Test your Campaign button in the top-center of the Campaign Builder, and then click the Live Data button to turn Live Data ON.
+- Check the Preview button in the top-center of the Campaign Builder, and then click the Live Data button to turn Live Data ON.

 - While still in the Campaign Builder, submit your entries into the Form Widget you set up.

 - When you’re finished submitting your entries, disable visitor access to the Form Widget by deleting it from the Campaign, or setting its visibility to Builder View Only.